aka Dracula and Son

 In the 19th Century, Count Dracula takes Marsha prisoner and makes her his bride.
 She gives birth to a son Victor.
 In the present-day, Dracula is awoken after the Communists commandeer his castle.
 He and Victor are forced to flee with only the clothes they wear.
 In an attempt to get across the French border, they hide in the coffins of two French sailors, only for the coffins to be despatched overboard at sea.
 Dracula ends up in England where he is cast as a vampire in a horror film, which makes him into a star.
 Victor meanwhile gets a job as a night watchman at a morgue in Paris.
 When Dracula comes to France on a publicity tour, the two are reunited.
 However, they end up conflicting when both are attracted to the beautiful Nicole.

 For many, Christopher Lee will always be the definitive Count Dracula.
 Lee appeared in Hammer’s cornerstone film Dracula/The Horror of Dracula (1958) and then a succession of sequels with Dracula – Prince of Darkness (1966), Dracula Has Risen from the Grave (1968), Taste the Blood of Dracula (1970), Scars of Dracula (1971), Dracula A.D.
 1972 (1972) and The Satanic Rites of Dracula/Count Dracula and His Vampire Bride (1973), eventually quitting after becoming tired of the lack of anything interesting he got to do each time.
 Less known are his other ventures into playing Dracula outside of the Hammer films.
-These include Count Dracula (1970), a tatty remake of the Bram Stoker novel from exploitation director Jesus Franco.
+These include Count Dracula (1970), a tatty remake of the Bram Stoker novel from exploitation director Jesus Franco, and his appearance as both Dracula and Vlad the Imapler in In Search of Dracula (1975).
 Even more obscure is this French comedy, which not that many people know about.